JeesooHa/8team/README.md

-##추후 구현해야할 것들
+##What to do later

-1. 적 랜덤 생성
+1. Apeear randomly of enemies.

-2. 게임끝 조건 - 체력 0이되면 종료
+2. How to end the game - All the HP points burned out

-3. 보스 몬스터 - 사진 1개
+3. Adding Boss monster - one more image

-4. stage 2 - 배경 : 가로로 긴 이미지
+4. stage 2 - Blackground : Image which has long length of width

-5. 필살기 -> 적 총알 없어지기, 점수 단위로 채워지기
+5. Ultimate skill -> Remove all bullets of enemies

-6. 캐릭터 선택 - 2개
+6. Adding two more characters which user can select

-7. 스타워즈처럼 - 스토리 소개
+7. Storytelling like starwars.